 These claims often come down to determining how much responsibility the property owner had for your safety, and whether they should have foreseen a violent crime would occur given the security in place or lack thereof.
 Our lawyers can deal with these difficult issues of liability.
 We know how to investigate your case to determine cause, fault and what compensation you are owed.

-Call The Kelleher Firm
+Call Kelleher Law

-If you aren't sure whether you have an inadequate security claim, please call The Kelleher Firm at 833-546-3675 for a free consultation.
+If you aren't sure whether you have an inadequate security claim, please call Kelleher Law at 833-546-3675 for a free consultation.
 We offer these claim reviews 24 hours a day, 7 days a week.
 We have offices in Fort Myers and Naples, Florida, and we proudly advocate on behalf of injury victims from across the state.